 Welcome to another session of cracking open the Bank Vault.
 Today, we are going to talk a little bit about the future, and how to plan for it accordingly.

 No one wants to, or physically can, work forever.
 However, the concern is that you will still need money when you can no longer work for it.
-That is where retirement income comes in, this is the money that is supposed provide for you when you can no longer work, and that is why it is so important.
+Age is not the only reason why a person stops working, as, at times, even terminal illness can put a halt from one’s willingness to work.
+This is when looking for viatical settlement companies is one of the best options one can resort to as this not just allows the person to fulfil their wishes before their passing time but is also beneficial for the person who the insurance is passed onto.
+Retirement income is the money that is supposed provide for you when you can no longer work, and that is why it is so important.

 There are many different ways to save for the future, each having their own unique benefits and drawbacks.
 We will discuss each way you can save for retirement, and then discuss the pros and cons of each.
 The important thing is to find the best one for you, and get started saving, no matter how small the starting amount.

 Social Security in the grand scheme of things, is a type of retirement savings mandated by the government.
 When social security is taken out of your paycheck (6.2% of gross pay up to $90,000, equally matched by your employer,) it is pooled and distributed to those who are eligible to receive the retirement benefits, which are retired adults age 62+.
+Hence, it is imperative that one have their social security card with them at all times.
+If it is lost or misplaced, which is typical of a card-holder, one may consider a social security card replacement Kansas office.
 This is to say that Social Security is essentially a pay as you go system, relying on surpluses in order to continue funding yearly.